Guiana Shield: Ecology

-The Guiana Shield is one of the regions of highest biodiversity in the world, and has many endemic species.
+The Guiana Shield is one of the world's most biodiverse regions, and has many endemic species.
 The region houses over 3000 vertebrate species: 1168 fresh water fish, 269 amphibians (54% endemics), 295 reptiles (29%), 1004 birds (7.7%), and 282 mammals (11%).
 Diversity of invertebrates remains largely undocumented, but there are several species of endemic butterflies and dung beetles.

 Plant life is equally rich and 13,367 species of vascular plants have been found, approximately 40% of which is considered endemic.
 The shield is overlain by the largest expanse of tropical forest on any Precambrian shield area in the world.
 Guianan rain forest is similar in nature to Amazonian rain forest and known protected areas include the Iwokrama Forest of central Guyana, Kaieteur, Kanuku National Park of southern Guyana, the UNESCO World Heritage Site Central Suriname Nature Reserve of Suriname, the Guiana Amazonian Park in French Guiana and the Tumucumaque National Park in the Amapá State of Brazil.
 In Venezuela the forests are protected by Canaima, Parima-Tapirapeco and Serranía de la Neblina national parks.
 In 2014, the Government of Colombia designated a 250 hectare area of the Guiana Shield, as a Ramsar Wetland, thus becoming a protected area of international importance in accordance to the Ramsar Convention.

-According to recent researches, although ecosystems of the Guayana Highlands remain vibrant, emerging issues (including "a well-known invasive plant elsewhere" Poa annua and "one of the most aggressive weeds" Polypogon elongatus) and infectious faecal bacteria Helicobacter pylori have been documented.
+According to recent researches, although ecosystems of the Guiana Highlands remain vibrant, emerging issues (including "a well-known invasive plant elsewhere" Poa annua and "one of the most aggressive weeds" Polypogon elongatus) and infectious faecal bacteria Helicobacter pylori have been documented.